cwsaylor/rails-quickstart/README.md

 # Rails Quickstart Template

-This template configures a Rails 4.2 app for production level readiness on Heroku.
+This template configures a Rails 5 app for production level readiness on Heroku.

 It includes:

 * Twitter Bootstrap or Zurb Foundation
-* Simple Form
 * Devise
 * Heroku
 * Slim